eccentricdevotion/TARDIS/abandon.md

 Abandon a TARDIS
 ================

-You can abandon a TARDIS if you have permission and the TARDIS is stored in a [T.I.P.S](tips.html) world (e.g. TARIS \_TimeVortex).
+You can abandon a TARDIS if you have permission and the TARDIS is stored in a [T.I.P.S](tips.html) world (e.g. TARDIS_TimeVortex).
 When you do this, the TARDIS powers down automatically, you will no longer be the owner of the TARDIS, and it won’t respond to your commands.
 You will be able to grow a new one, and any person will be able to enter the abandoned TARDIS — the first player that turns on the Artron Capacitor, will have 'claimed' the TARDIS and will become the new owner.

 Abandoning a TARDIS is one way of transferring TARDIS ownership to another player.